mrhappyasthma/Final-Fantasy-X-HD-Cross-platform-Save-Converter/README.md

 If supported is 'maybe', it means that I should be able to support it but haven't done it yet.

-'Verified' means that I tried going to/from the console to confirm it worked..
+'Verified' means that I tried going to/from the console to confirm it worked.

 | Console | Supported? | Verified |
 |---------|------------|----------|